 The scale invariance assumptions described above do not specify the law of $L_r$.
 They suggest that $\log L_r$ should be a time change of a L\'evy process, but this still leaves an infinite dimensional family of possibilities.
 In order to draw further conclusions about this law, let us consider the time-reversal of $L_r$, which should also be an excursion of a Markov process.
 (This is easy to see on a discrete level; suppose we do not decide in advance the value of $T =d(x,y)$, but we observe $L_{T-1}, L_{T-2}, \ldots$ as a process that terminates after $T$ steps.
-Then the conditional law of $L_{T-k-1}$ given $L_{T-k}$ is easily seen to depend only the value of $L_{T-k}$.)
+Then the conditional law of $L_{T-k-1}$ given $L_{T-k},L_{T-k+1},\ldots,L_T$ is easily seen to depend only the value of $L_{T-k}$.)
 Given this reverse process up to a stopping time, what is the conditional law of the filled ball centered at $y$ with the corresponding radius?

 On the discrete level, this conditional law is clearly the uniform measure (weighted by $(27/2)^{-n}$, where $n$ is the number of triangles, as usual) on triangulations of the boundary-length-$L$ disk in which there is a single fixed root and all points on the boundary are equidistant from that root.
 A sample from this law can be obtained by choosing $L$ independent ``slices'' and gluing them together, see Figure~\ref{fig::shards}.
 As illustrated in Figure~\ref{fig::slicedecomposition}, we expect to see a similar property in the continuum.
 Namely, that given a boundary length parameter $L$, and a set of points along the boundary, the evolution of the lengths within each of the corresponding slices should be an independent process.